There are currently three women on death row in Arizona, and one woman who was executed.

 Deal died after she was locked in a plastic box that was left outside overnight in the Arizona summer.
 Deal was being punished for taking a popsicle.
 She died of suffocation and heat, according to court documents.

 Sammantha Allen was sentenced to death.
-John Allen is also facing charges.
-His case will go to trial later this month.
+John Allen was later also sentenced to death in November.

 © 2017 KPNX-TV